 BIBOR (Bangkok Interbank Offered Rate) rates are determined from information that is available during 10.00-11.00 AM (Bangkok time) in each working day.
 BIBOR are the rates at which contributing banks offer to lend THB funds to prime banks, in a reasonable market size, on an unsecured basis in the Bangkok interbank market, just prior to 11 AM.

-For this data source, RIMES hosts the Headline Consumer Price Index of Thailand in 2016, along with 7 money markets; including Thailand Bangkok Interbank Offered Rate 1 Month, 1 Week, 2 Months, 3 Months, 6 Months, and Over Night.
+For this data source, RIMES hosts the Headline Consumer Price Index of Thailand, along with 7 money markets; including Thailand Bangkok Interbank Offered Rate 1 Month, 1 Week, 2 Months, 3 Months, 6 Months, and Over Night.

 Some of the data items available include:

 - Description, Series Value, Database Source, Database Symbol, etc.